Bira/octopus-carnival/_posts/2025-02-25-wir-dscc-braxat.md

 At range, they can use their **Caustic Spit** (ranged 5 vs. Reflex) to deal immediate and ongoing acid damage, also slowing the target (save ends both).
-When a marked enemy within 3 squares tries to move away from it, they can use a **Telekinetic Barrier** as an interrupt to slide the enemy back towards a square adjacent to the braxat.
+When a marked enemy within 3 squares tries to move away from the juvenile, they can use a **Telekinetic Barrier** as an interrupt to slide the enemy back towards a square adjacent to the braxat.

 ### Braxat Raider